hsoutherland/azure-vm/README.md

 ![image](https://github.com/user-attachments/assets/13e395ff-2013-4904-a327-c6e6e2810d94)

-We are officially in our virtual machine!!! 👍
+We are officially in our virtual machine!!! 👍 A virtual machine is like a computer inside your computer.
+It lets you run different types of computers (called operating systems) at the same time on one real computer.
+This helps people test new programs, run old programs that don’t work on modern computers, and keep things safe by separating different tasks.
+It's useful for saving space, money, and time.